aragon/geo-browser-contracts/README.md

 It acts as the source of truth about who is an editor, on Spaces with standard governance.

 The governance settings need to be defined when the plugin is deployed but the DAO can change them at any time.
+Proposal creators can cancel their own proposals before they end.

 #### Methods

 - `function initialize(IDAO _dao, VotingSettings calldata _votingSettings, address[] calldata _initialEditors)`
 - `function addAddresses(address[])`
 - `function removeAddresses(address[])`
-- `function createProposal(bytes calldata metadata,IDAO.Action[] calldata actions,uint256 allowFailureMap,uint64,uint64,VoteOption voteOption,bool tryEarlyExecution)`
+- `function createProposal(bytes calldata metadata, IDAO.Action[] calldata actions, uint256 allowFailureMap, uint64, uint64, VoteOption voteOption, bool tryEarlyExecution)`
+- `function cancelProposal(uint256 _proposalId)`

 Inherited: